giriaryan694-a11y/RedTeamCrashKit/fork-bombs/README.md

 - **Test ONLY in isolated environments (e.g., VMs, containers, or labs).**
 - **The author is NOT responsible for misuse or damage caused by these scripts.**

-## ⚠️ Ethical Disclaimer
-**This repository is for educational and research purposes only.**
-Unauthorized use of these scripts against systems you do not own is **illegal**.
-Always test in **isolated, controlled environments** (e.g., VMs or containers).
-The author is **not responsible** for any misuse or damage caused by these scripts.